The Benefits of Energy Efficient Windows

 Proper installation and sealing of the windows further eliminate drafts and other potential energy losses in the home.

-Benefits Available to High Performance Windows
+Benefits Available to High-Performance Windows

 In addition to reducing HVAC costs for homeowners, and reducing the amount of ultraviolet light that can lead to fading of fabrics, high-performance windows contain several other benefits.
-Tinted windows, which have been used in the past to eliminate fabric fading and reduce the number of UV rays emitted to homes, have resulted in dimmer light and decreased visibility for the homeowner.
+Tinted windows, which have been used in the past in constructions like loft conversions, to eliminate fabric fading and reduce the number of UV rays emitted to homes, have resulted in dimmer light and decreased visibility for the homeowner.
 The low-E coating is virtually invisible and transparent, making for a clearer view and more light emitted to the home while still reducing UV radiation.

 The effect of standing next to a window on a cold day, and suddenly feeling a cold area, even with no draft, is known as heat transference.
 The window is in effect, removing body heat.
 New high-performance windows have less heat transference, making for a more comfortable home and lower heating and cooling costs.